Tom2277/ReactStaticSiteStarter/README.md

-#Create and a static web-site with ReactJS, using Sass, Bootstrap, and Webpack
+#Create a serverless site with ReactJS, using Sass, Bootstrap, and Webpack

 blog post: